tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 * All the instructions that were executed since the previous checkpoint of the one being challenged.
 * Stake of the challenger, to be slashed if the fraud proof is invalid.

-The size of the inital state and the instruction collection could be potentially huge.
+The size of the initial state and the instruction collection could be potentially huge.
 To avoid making it too costly, an off-chain solution could be implemented to make fraud proofs only include references (URLs?) to the raw data for those fields, but the base layer must implement a protocol to retrieve and check that off-chain data.

-In this document we assume that the fraud proofs are non-interactive, that means the whole inital state and all of the transactions must be checked by the base layer to determine if a checkpoint is fraudulent or not.
+In this document we assume that the fraud proofs are non-interactive, that means the whole initial state and all the transactions must be checked by the base layer to determine if a checkpoint is fraudulent or not.
 Non-interactive fraud proofs are the simplest implementation.
-There are also more sofisticated protocols that make fraud proof interactive, meaning that both the challenger and the challenged parties colaborate to create a fraud proof with only the diputed instructions to be checked by the base layer.
+There are also more sophisticated protocols that make fraud proof interactive, meaning that both the challenger and the challenged parties collaborate to create a fraud proof with only the disputed instructions to be checked by the base layer.

 ### Validating fraud proofs